-Fill each paper cup about ¾ the way up with the batter and then sprinkle each one with the brown sugar mixture, dividing it evenly amongst the muffins.
+Fill each paper cup about 3/4 the way up with the batter and then sprinkle each one with the brown sugar mixture, dividing it evenly among the muffins.

-Bake in the preheated 375 degree F oven until they no longer look wet and wooden toothpick inserted into the center of a muffin comes out clean, about 25minutes.
+Bake in the preheated 375 degree F oven until they no longer look wet and wooden toothpick inserted into the center of a muffin comes out clean, about 20 minutes.